arondi-12/blog-project-frontend/README.md

 Go Live Link: https://arondiblog.netlify.app

-Upcoming Features
+Upcoming Features:

 Advanced search and filtering system for users to filter their search
 Log out feature
 Nav bar on all pages for easier navigation
 Author posting Functionality